Sclerotherapy Cost Without Insurance: A Full Breakdown

 One of the most common questions we hear is, "How many treatments will it take to see results?"
 The answer is unique to you.
 Your treatment plan depends entirely on your specific goals, the type of veins you have, and how your body responds to the treatment.
 While some people are happy after just one or two sessions, others may need a few more to achieve the clear, smooth legs they’re looking for.
 During your initial consultation, our specialists will create a personalized roadmap for you, so you’ll know exactly what to expect from start to finish.

-Timelines for Spider vs. Varicose Veins
+How Many Sessions for Spider Veins vs. Varicose Veins?

 Patience is part of the process, as your body needs time to absorb the treated veins.
 The timeline for seeing final results often depends on the size of the veins.
 Smaller spider veins typically fade away within three to six weeks after a session.
 For larger spider veins or smaller varicose veins, it might take a bit longer, usually around three to four months.
 We’ll schedule your appointments with enough time in between for your body to heal and for us to accurately assess your progress, ensuring each session is as effective as possible.